shorebirdtech/docs/docs/faq.md

 Yes.
 Shorebird is intended to be used from CI systems.
 We've published a guide for [Github Actions](ci/github.md), other CI systems should be similar.

-Please don't hestiate to reach out over GitHub issues or Discord if you encounter any issues.
+Please don't hesitate to reach out over GitHub issues or Discord if you encounter any issues.

 ### How does this relate to Firebase Remote Config or Launch Darkly?